 The 2017 Surface Pro has faster processors, touch display improvements and better battery life than the Surface Pro 4.
-Unfortunately, all these new upgrades haven’t kept issues from frustrating buyers since launch.
-2017 Surface Pro problems can ruin your experience with the new Windows 10 2-in-1 if you don’t use these tips to manage them.
+Unfortunately, 2017 Surface Pro problems can ruin your experience with the new Windows 10 2-in-1 if you don’t use these tips to manage them.

 Many of the biggest 2017 Surface Pro problems you can fix yourself.
 There are tricks for getting your Surface Type Cover to connect correctly after it fails to and keyboard combinations that will still take you to the Task Manager so that you can kill an app that’s frozen.
 The 2017 Surface Pro has a button combination that cuts power and restarts your device immediately.